Hunting for Maxwell's Demon in the Wild

-From (\ref{eq:deltaxdistribution}), the mean squared displacement (MSD) of the cargo $X$ can be obtained by first averaging over $p(\Delta x| x,y)$, then averaging over the appropriate NESS describing the joint $X$-$Y$ system.
-Even though we generally do not know this steady-state distribution and therefore cannot explicitly calculate the resulting expectation, we can substitute for the cargo heat flow (\ref{eq:heatdefinition}) to write
+From (\ref{eq:deltaxdistribution}), the cargo's mean squared displacement (MSD) $\langle \Delta x^2 \rangle$ over timestep $\Delta t$ can be obtained by first averaging over $p(\Delta x\,|\,x,y)$, then averaging over the appropriate NESS describing the joint $X$-$Y$ system.
+Even though we generally do not know this steady-state distribution, we can substitute for the cargo heat flow (\ref{eq:heatdefinition}):

 The LHS can be estimated through an empirical average of squared displacements $\Delta x^2$ measured over many time intervals of duration $\Delta t$.
-In principle, then, (\ref{eq:MSD}) provides a means to infer the heat flow $\dot{Q}_X$, and thus the mechanism of the motor $Y$, using only the experimentally accessible cargo MSD.
-However, to directly apply (\ref{eq:MSD}) requires the parameters $\tau_r$ and $\sigma$, which depend on the cargo diffusion coefficient and properties of the cargo-motor linker.
+In principle, then, (\ref{eq:MSD}) provides a means to infer the heat flow $\dot{Q}_X$ and thus the mechanism of the motor $Y$, using only the experimentally accessible cargo MSD.
+However, directly applying (\ref{eq:MSD}) requires the parameters $\tauR$ and $\sigma$, which depend on the cargo diffusion coefficient and linker stiffness.

 This last requirement can be removed by considering also the MSD of the cargo in an equilibrium state, where the motor does not undergo directed motion (this could be achieved, for example, by immobilizing the motor or eliminating the chemical-potential difference of its fuel).
-At equilibrium, the cargo exchanges no net energy with the thermal bath ($\dot{Q}_X = 0$), with corresponding MSD $\langle \Delta x^2 \rangle_{\mathrm{eq}} = 2\sigma^2 (1 - e^{-\Delta t/\tau_{\mathrm{r}}})$ obtained from (\ref{eq:MSD}).
-Dividing the nonequilibrium and equilibrium MSDs and Taylor expanding to first order in the time step $\Delta t$ yields
+At equilibrium, the cargo exchanges no net energy with the thermal bath ($\dot{Q}_X = 0$), with corresponding MSD $\langle \Delta x^2 \rangle_{\mathrm{eq}} = 2\sigma^2 (1 - e^{-\Delta t/\tauR})$ obtained from (\ref{eq:MSD}).
+Dividing the nonequilibrium and equilibrium MSDs and Taylor expanding to first order in the timestep $\Delta t$ yields

-This result is independent of all parameters characterizing the cargo-motor linker and cargo friction and diffusivity.
+This result is independent of all parameters characterizing the cargo-motor linker and cargo diffusivity.
 The cargo heat flow can thus be inferred using the estimator